CharlesCanlom/walli/README.md

 # Walli: Walliant But Without The GlobalHop SDK
-Walli is basically Walliant but the GlobalHop SDK is removed and the auto-update feature is removed. <br>
+Walli is basically Walliant but the GlobalHop SDK and the auto-update feature are removed. <br>
-It grabs the wallpaper through Windows Spotlight feature in the app, and allows you to save the picture in high quality.
+It grabs the wallpaper through Bing or Windows Spotlight and allows you to save the picture in high quality. <br>
+Note: **PLEASE DOUBLE CHECK YOU GET THIS FROM GITHUB OR THE WEBSITE BEFORE INSTALLING**